 - Any other information concerning a person collected from the person through the Internet website or online service of the operator and maintained by the operator in combination with an identifier in a form that makes the information personally identifiable.

 Some operators sell consumer data as part of their business model.
-The law defines a “sale” as “the exchange of covered information for monetary consideration by the operator to a person for the person to license or sell the covered information to additional persons.”
+The law defines a “sale” as “the exchange of covered information for monetary consideration by the operator to another person.”

 There are certain information disclosures that an operator needs to make every day to run its business.
 Nevada does not consider these types of disclosures to be a “sale” under the Nevada Privacy Law.
 The law provides a list of data disclosures that do not involve a “sale” under the statute.
 The disclosures include: